-This is only a selection of the most important settings.
+For Flask-Security and Flask-Cors (setting names start with "SECURITY" or "CORS"), this is only a selection of the most important settings.
 See the Flask-Security Docs as well as the Flask-CORS docs for all possibilities.

 SECRET\KEY (\\)